sveltejs/svelte/documentation/blog/2023-06-22-svelte-dev-overhaul.md

 ## Dark mode

 After many years of users asking for dark mode on the website so they can read the docs for their night-time coding sessions, we finally added it!
 The website now has a dark mode toggle, which is also synced with your OS's dark mode settings.
-It can be toggled from the top navbar(bottom navbar on mobile).
+It can be toggled from the top navbar (bottom navbar on mobile).

 ## Updated REPL

-The REPL has been rewritten from scratch to be fully typesafe, and comes with features like Dark mode, and Codemirror 6 (Which comes with many accesssibility improvements, multi-select mode, performance improvments, tree-shakability and many more features).
+The REPL has been rewritten from scratch to be fully typesafe and comes with features like dark mode.
+It was reimplemented to upgrade to CodeMirror 6 (which comes with many accessibility improvements, multi-select mode, performance improvements, tree-shakability, and many more features).

 ## Redesigned homepage

 Is it a website redesign if the homepage doesn't get the same amount of love? 🙃

-Homepage has also been redesigned to resemble [kit.svelte.dev](https://kit.svelte.dev) a bit more, and features the beautiful Svelte Machine by Vedam.
+The homepage has also been updated to align with [kit.svelte.dev](https://kit.svelte.dev) and features the beautiful Svelte Machine by [@vedam](https://github.com/vedam).

 ## Bottom navigation!

-We sent out a [tweet](https://twitter.com/Rich_Harris/status/1664712880791404546) about experimenting with bottom navigation bar on mobile rather than the conventional top navbar, and the response was overwhelmingly positive.
-So we went ahead and added it to the website!
+We sent out a [tweet](https://twitter.com/Rich_Harris/status/1664712880791404546) about experimenting with bottom navigation bar on mobile rather than the conventional top navbar.
+The response was overwhelmingly positive, so we went ahead and added it to the website!
 This makes it easier to navigate the website on mobile with just one hand, and also makes it easier to reach the dark mode toggle.
-It also shows the contents of whatever section of the site you are.
-For example, if you are on one of the docs page, the navbar will open by default to the docs contents.
+Additionally, it shows the contents of whatever section of the site you are on.
+For example, if you are on one of the docs pages, the navbar will open by default to the docs contents.
 This allows for much quicker navigation between pages.

 If you're on mobile, you can already see it at the bottom.
 If you're on desktop, you can see it by resizing your browser window to a smaller size.

 ## Unification of Svelte websites

-svelte.dev, kit.svelte.dev and learn.svelte.dev all use the same design system, and are now more consistent with each other.
-This makes it easier to navigate between the websites, and also makes it easier to maintain them.
-We have an internal package called `@sveltejs/site-kit`.
-It went through rigorous changes over last 4 months, and we have been moving all the common stuff between the sites to this package.
+Now svelte.dev, kit.svelte.dev, and learn.svelte.dev all use the same design system and are more consistent with each other.
+This makes it easier to navigate between the websites and also makes it easier to maintain them.
+We have a package shared across the sites called `@sveltejs/site-kit`, which went through rigorous changes over last 4 months as we have been moving all of the common stuff to this package.

-This is the reason why learn.svelte.dev and kit.svelte.dev got the dark mode toggle before this site.
-We added it to site-kit for this site, and simply updated the package on those websites, getting the dark mode toggle automatically.
+For example, we implemented the dark mode toggle in `@sveltejs/site-kit`.
+We then simply updated the package on [learn.svelte.dev](https://learn.svelte.dev) and [kit.svelte.dev](https://kit.svelte.dev) and those sites got the dark mode toggle automatically.
+This is the reason why those sites got the dark mode toggle before the [svelte.dev](https://svelte.dev) relaunch.

 ## What's next

 We have many more things planned to do post-launch.
 Some of them are:

-- Redesign blog page
+- Redesigned blog page
 - Webcontainer based REPL
-- Deprecate old svelte tutorial to rely on learn.svelte.dev
 - Merge REPL and Examples page
-- Fix all the bugs
+- Address any feedback